ayamflow/eiko/README.md

 Eiko
 =====
 Tangible two-player card game for iPad, developped in AS3 and Starling.
 DIY tangible cards.
+The [website](http://lecube.gobelins.fr/2014/g5/) has been developped with AngularJS and greensock's TimelineMax and TweenMax.

 ##Context
 Eiko is an answer to a brief by [Le Cube](http://lecube.com), asking us to design an iPad application aiming to embrace the intergenerational links.
 We chose to focus on memories.